Inherited IRA Rules You Need to Know

 For a long time, inherited IRA balances had been treated similarly to the IRA balances investors built up themselves as a matter of course.
 However, in June of 2014, the United States Supreme Court ruled in Clark v.
 Rameker that creditors can go after inherited IRA money and assets to satisfy their claims, profoundly altering the risk management landscape of the American retirement system.
 (The case arose when Heidi Heffron-Clark filed for bankruptcy in 2010 and her creditors attempted to seize an inherited IRA she was left from her mother nine years earlier in 2001.)

-The Court relied on the fact that, as the inherited IRA rules we've gone over so far attest, Congress intended to treat money passed down through these tax shelters differently than money you put aside yourself into your own Traditional IRA or Roth IRA.
+The Court relied on the fact that, as the inherited IRA rules we've gone over so far attest, Congress intended to treat money passed down through these tax shelters differently than the money you put aside yourself into your own Traditional IRA or Roth IRA.

 The exception?
-If you were married to the IRA owner and decide to go with any of the available options that allow you to roll the inherited IRA money over into your own IRA, making it subject to the same rules as your own retirement assets (including that nasty 10% early withdrawal penalty if you raid the cookie jar before you turn 59.5 years old, though there are ways to get around that, too, if you qualify).
+If you were married to the IRA owner and decide to go with any of the available options that allow you to roll the inherited IRA money over into your own IRA, making it subject to the same rules as your own retirement assets (including that nasty 10 percent early withdrawal penalty if you raid the cookie jar before you turn 59.5 years old, though there are ways to get around that, too, if you qualify).

 The lesson is clear: If you were married, don't let the money sit in the inherited IRA.
 Seriously consider rolling it over to your own IRA as soon as it is intelligent to do so.